Lyman Beecher

-Lyman Beecher (October 12, 1775 – January 10, 1863) was a Presbyterian minister, and the father of 13 children, many of whom became noted figures, including Harriet Beecher Stowe, Henry Ward Beecher, Charles Beecher, Edward Beecher, Isabella Beecher Hooker, Catharine Beecher, and Thomas K. Beecher.
+Lyman Beecher (October 12, 1775 – January 10, 1863) was an American Presbyterian minister and abolitionist.
+He fathered 13 children, over half of whom became writers or ministers, including Harriet Beecher Stowe, Henry Ward Beecher, Charles Beecher, Edward Beecher, Isabella Beecher Hooker, Catharine Beecher, and Thomas K. Beecher.

-According to his son Henry Ward Beecher, his father was "largely engaged during his life-time in controversy".
+According to his son Henry, Beecher was "largely engaged during his life-time in controversy".
+However, "he was also the most respected religious voice of his era. ...[H]e seemed also to embody all of the nation's moral ideals, in representing the established clergy, who looked to him for leadership."

 Early life

 Beecher was born in New Haven, Connecticut, to David Beecher, a blacksmith, and Esther Hawley Lyman.
 His mother died shortly after his birth, and he was committed to the care of his uncle Lot Benton, by whom he was adopted as a son, and with whom his early life was spent blacksmithing and farming.
 But it was soon found that he preferred study.
 He was fitted for college by the Rev. Thomas W. Bray, and at the age of eighteen entered Yale College, graduating in 1797.
 He spent much of 1798 at Yale under the tutelage of his mentor Timothy Dwight.